 In many cases, the correspondent bank may not have a direct relationship with the originator or the beneficiary of the transaction.
 It can become difficult for these banks to detect and prevent misuse of their correspondent banking facilities.

 Introducing robust systems to identify high-risk customers and dubious transactions is essential for preventing misuse of these services.
-A simple KeyLines visualization which shows the correspondent relationships between banks, gives a very clear picture of potential risks involved.
+A simple network visualization which shows the correspondent relationships between banks gives a very clear picture of potential risks involved.
 For example:

 Here, each originator or beneficiary is represented by a simple risk categorization, based on the country in which the bank is situated.
-This makes it easy to see high value, high risk transactions that are passing through the bank’s correspondent banking services.
+This makes it easy to see the high value, high-risk transactions that are passing through the bank’s correspondent banking services.

 In this post, we’ve explored just a few possible uses for network visualization to simplify and enhance AML activities.
 Whenever there is a need to understand complex connections between accounts, people or institutions, a powerful visual tool embedded into the user’s workflow can help.
 It lets analysts and managers understand their data more quickly and effectively, leading to more robust compliance processes.

-The KeyLines visualization toolkit has been deployed by hundreds of different organizations around the world, from banks to national governments.
+Our visualization toolkits have been deployed by hundreds of different organizations around the world, from banks to national governments.

-To learn more or to try KeyLines yourself, get in touch.
+To learn more or to try KeyLines & ReGraph yourself, get in touch.